Ridalor/Customer/docs/usage.md

 #### Returns

 * On success, the status code is 200 and you get this json object:

-    In this example the Customer's name is "Test Customer".
     ```json
     {
         "message": "X row(s) deleted"